mukkol/SnapRepo/README.md

     </ul>

     <h3>Installation</h3>
-    <p>This instruction is to install the SnapRepo as parallel web site which exists in same server or at least in same network.</p>
+    <p>This instruction is to install the SnapRepo as parallel to target web site.
+      SnapRepo needs to exists in same server or at least in same network to access the data.</p>
     <ol>
         <li>Create IIS site based on the <a href="https://github.com/huilaaja/SnapRepo" target="_blank">GitHub repository</a> sources</li>
         <li>Enable IIS Basic Authentication or implement your own authentication.</li>